-We have performed numerical and analytical calculations to study the behavior of several properties of the Haldane model as the system undergoes a transition from the normal-insulator phase to the Chern-insulator phase.
+We have performed numerical and analytical calculations to study the behavior of several properties of the Haldane model as the system undergoes a transition from the normalinsulator phase to the Chern-insulator phase.
 We first showed how the usual methods of constructing Wannier functions break down for Chern insulators.
 We then investigated several quantities related to electron localization.
 We found that the total spread functional, which is finite in normal insulators, diverges in the case of a Chern insulator.
-However, when the spread functional is decomposed into its gauge-independent and gaugedependent parts, the former is found to remain finite in a Chern insulator, while only the latter diverges.
-The localization length of Resta and Sorella,8 which is related to the gauge-independent part of the spread functional, thus remains finite.
+However, when the spread functional is decomposed into its gaugeindependent and gauge-dependent parts, the former is found to remain finite in a Chern insulator, while only the latter diverges.
+The localization length of Resta and Sorella,9 which is related to the gauge-independent part of the spread functional, thus remains finite, a result that was foreshadowed by the results of Ref.
+26 on quantum Hall fluids.
 However, the localization length increases and diverges logarithmically as one approaches the NI/CI transition.
 Similarly, when inspecting the density matrix, we find that it decays exponentially inside both the normal and Chern-insulator phases, but that the decay length increases as the phase boundary is approached, and the behavior crosses over to a power-law decay exactly at the phase boundary.

 We thus find that a system that is sitting right on the NI/CI boundary has a kind of semimetallic character similar to that of graphene, in which the valence and conduction bands touch at one (for the Haldane model) or two (for graphene) Dirac points in the BZ.
-When the system is in the Chern-insulator phase, it still has remnants of metallic behavior in the presence of metallic edge states, the divergence of the total spread functional, and the difficulty of constructing Wannier functions.
+When the system is in the Cherninsulator phase, it still has remnants of metallic behavior in the presence of metallic edge states, the divergence of the total spread functional, and the difficulty of constructing Wannier functions.

-Our results were obtained here for a specific realiza-

-tion of a Chern insulator, namely, the Haldane model.
+Our results were obtained here for a specific realization of a Chern insulator: namely, the Haldane model.
 While it seems very likely that the localization properties found here will apply to other Chern-insulator systems, it remains to test this hypothesis by carrying out similar studies on other systems.
-It would also be of considerable interest to extend the current study to three-dimensional Chern-insulator crystals, and to continuum, as opposed to tight-binding, models.
+It would also be of considerable interest to extend the current study to three-dimensional Chern-insulator crystals and to continuum, as opposed to tight-binding, models.
 These could be fruitful avenues for future investigations.